cityofaustin/Residential-Permitting/_content/residential-toolkit/can-i-get-a-permit.md

 ---
+title: Can I get a permit?
 seo_title:
-title: Can I get a permit?
+seo_description: What is this page about?
+in_resources_menu: false
 in_toolkit_menu: true
 menu_sort_order: 1
-seo_description: What is this page about?
+lead_markdown:
 ---